 - Unit 15: Working with Families of Students with Exceptionalities

-Your final grade in Educational Psychology 351 is based on your performance on the Planning Activity, the four section quizzes, the Elementary Case Study, and the Secondary Case Study.
+To receive credit, your final grade in Educational Psychology 351 is based on your performance on the planning exercise, the four section quizzes, an elementary case study, and a secondary case study.
 To receive credit for the course, you must receive a minimum grade of 50% on the assignments, and a minimum overall course grade of 50%.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Smith, T. E. C., Polloway, E. A., Patton, J. R., Dowdy, C. A., & McIntyre, L. J. (2015).
 Teaching Students with Special Needs in Inclusive Settings (5th Canadian ed.).
 Toronto: Pearson Education Canada.

 A print version of the eText may be available for purchase from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 Alberta Teachers' Association.
 (2016).
 PRISM Toolkit for Safe and Caring Discussions about Sexual and Gender Minorities (Elementary Edition).
 Edmonton: Author.
 (Online)